Dewalt-arch/pimpmyadlab/readme.md

     - After the reboot, Run script again, Select Menu Option D for Run #3

   - ***Run 3*** - Installs the contents for the Cert-Auth, Domain, Users, SetSPN, etc and various other things
-    - Final reboot of the system, domin controller is complete and ready for use!
+    - Final reboot of the system, domain controller is complete and ready for use!

 # Workstation #1 Instructions:
  Punisher Workstation only (Windows 10 Enterprise Client Workstation)